 Speaking in marketing terms, this means a "360-degree view" of the customer, as it underpins how your brand interacts with customers over all the channels and touchpoints of their customer journey, such as desktops, phones, and tablets.

-In this case, the benefits of identity resolution can assist you in remaining competitive in today’s highly competitive market.
+In this case, the benefits of identity resolution can help you remain competitive in today's highly competitive market.

-In today’s digital world, identity resolution solutions have become an essential aspect of maintaining security and privacy while providing a personalized experience.
+In today's digital world, identity resolution solutions have become a vital component in maintaining security and privacy while delivering a personalized experience.

 What is Identity (ID) Resolution?

-Identity resolution is the process of attributing online activity and information from multiple data sources to a particular user.
+Identity resolution is the process of associating online activity and information from multiple data sources with a specific user.

 This can be done with modern AI and machine learning tools, and is of great interest to government entities, data brokers, advertisers, and marketers worldwide.